Kong/docs.konghq.com/app/konnect/dev-portal/access-and-approval/okta-idp.md

 ---
-title: Set Up SSO with Okta
+title: Configure Okta SSO for Dev Portal
 badge: enterprise
 ---

 You can set up single sign-on (SSO) access to Dev Portals through Okta using OpenID Connect or SAML.
-These authentication methods allow developers to log in to a Dev Portal using their Okta credentials without needing a separate login.
+These authentication methods allow developers to log in to a Dev Portal using their Okta credentials without needing a separate {{site.konnect_saas}} login.

-You cannot mix authenticators in a {{site.konnect_saas}} Dev Portal.
-With Okta authentication enabled, all developers will log in to the Dev Portal through Okta.

-This topic covers configuring Okta.
-For generic instructions on configuring SAML or OIDC for use with other identity providers, see the [generic SSO guide](/konnect/dev-portal/access-and-approval/sso/).
+{:.note}
+> This page provides specific instructions for configuring SSO with Okta.
+See [Configure Generic SSO](/konnect/dev-portal/access-and-approval/sso/) for general instructions on setting up SSO for other identity providers.

 {% include_cached /md/konnect/okta-sso.md desc='Dev Portal' %}